 Until I find time to write a more complete article on this, here are a few thoughts on some small trimarans currently available in kit form.

-F22: The latest F22 Farrier design (actually closer to 23ft), has also been promised in kit form for several years, but this will be a high end kit of prefabricated moldings and although it will offer a savings over a complete boat, this will still be a relatively expensive boat.
+F22: The latest F22 Farrier design (actually closer to 23ft), has also been promised in kit form for several years, but this will be a high end kit of prefabricated moldings and although it will offer a savings over a complete boat, this will still be an expensive boat.
 Keep in mind though that if you're an ardent racer, F22 fleets may spring up in most major centres and also that resale value should hold up fairly well if you do some quality assembly, guided by the detailed instructions.
 Contact Farrier Marine for details.

 W17: The smaller W17 has kits available of all the ply parts cut out by CNC and can also be built using preformed composite panels of foam and glass — check 'Aug 18th posting' on this link… Waters Edge